nabuhant/kickstarter-analysis/Written_Report_Templatemarkdown.md

 ## Challenges
 * YEAR() function did not provide the correct output since column where the function was being applied had short date type.
 I tested the function YEAR(TODAY()) on a new sheet an it worked.
 The difference was that the data type there was general.
 This issue was resolved by setting the Year column's data type to general.
+* PivotTables fields were missing when a new column is added.
+This issue was resolved by refreshing the pivot table (right-click on table and click referesh. refreshes table cache)